Aidan Morris: Columbus Crew

-2020 season
+2020: MLS Cup champion

 Morris was announced as a homegrown player signing by the Columbus Crew on January 14, 2020.
 He made his professional debut in a July 11 match during the MLS is Back Tournament, coming on late in a 4–0 trouncing of in-state rival FC Cincinnati.
 He made his second appearance for the Crew on July 16, coming off the bench for an injured Darlington Nagbe in the 67th minute of a 2–0 win against New York Red Bulls.
 He made his first start for the Crew in October 2020.
 Overall, Morris made eleven appearances for the Crew during the 2020 MLS season.
-To cap off the season, on December 12, 2020 he became the youngest player in league history to start in MLS Cup as he helped guide the Crew to a 3–0 win over the Seattle Sounders.
+To cap off the season, on December 12, 2020, he became the youngest player in league history to start in MLS Cup, as he helped guide the Crew to a 3–0 win over the Seattle Sounders.

-2021 season
+2021–2022: Injury and breakthrough

 Morris started the first game of the 2021 season for the Crew, a 4–0 win against Real Estelí in the round of 16 of the CONCACAF Champions League.
 Morris again started the second leg against Real Esteli, however, he left the game in the fourth minute of what was a 1–0 victory for Columbus with an ACL injury that sidelined him for the entirety of the 2021 MLS season.

+Morris made his return to action on the opening game of the 2022 season, coming on as a substitute in the 69th minute of a 4–0 victory for Columbus on February 26.
+After two months of coming in strictly as a second-half substitute and playing in a few reserve games, Morris started in an April 19 U.S. Open Cup game where he drew a penalty kick in the Crew's 2–1 loss to Detroit City FC.
+Morris became the starter after an injury to incumbent midfielder Artur.
+He ended the 2022 season with 21 starts in 28 total appearances.

+2023: Second championship

+During the 2023 preseason, Morris changed his squad number from 21 to 8.
+During 2023 season, Morris became the full-time starter next to Darlington Nagbe in midfield, and on March 25, he scored his first goal for the club in a 6–1 win over Atlanta United at home.
+He added his second and third goals for the club in the following match against Real Salt Lake on April 1.
+On April 12, Morris signed a new contract with the Crew until 2026.
+He scored his fourth goal of the season in the 3–0 Hell is Real derby victory against FC Cincinnati.
+After making the playoffs for the first time since winning the 2020 MLS Cup, Morris and the Columbus Crew defeated Los Angeles FC 2-1 in MLS Cup to give Morris his second championship.